Click here for your FREE

 to the park with your kids.

-the freedom of being their own boss.
-While there is a definite upside to working at
+freedom of being their own boss.
+While there is a definite upside to working at home

-home (yes, you can wear your fuzzy slippers whenever you like!), do you really to
+(yes, you can wear your fuzzy slippers whenever you like!), do you really to know

-to do with the love of unfettered freedom (although that certainly does help).
+do with the love of unfettered freedom (although that certainly does help).
+Before you

-Before you take the leap and join the ranks of the 20 million Americans working
+take the leap and join the ranks of the 20 million Americans working from home, ask

 2. Do you have a working knowledge of finance, marketing, record-keeping and